Clause 30: allowance for living in a remote area

 30.1.1 Indefinitely stationed and living in a remote area as defined in subclause 30.2 of this clause; or

 30.1.2 Not indefinitely stationed in a remote area but because of the difficulty in obtaining suitable accommodation compelled to live in a remote area as defined in subclause 30.2 of this clause.

-30.2 Grade of appropriate allowance payable under this clause shall be determined as follows:
+30.2 Grade of appropriate allowance payable under this clause is determined as follows:

 30.2.1 Grade A allowances - the appropriate rate shown as Grade A in Item 6 in Table 2 of Schedule 2, Part B in respect of all locations in an area of the State situated on or to the west of a line starting from the right bank of the Murray River opposite Swan Hill and then passing through the following towns or localities in the following order, namely: Conargo, Coleambally, Hay, Rankins Springs, Marsden, Condobolin, Peak Hill, Nevertire, Gulargambone, Coonabarabran, Wee Waa, Moree, Warialda, Ashford and Bonshaw, and includes a place situated in any such town or locality, except as specified in paragraphs 30.2.2 and 30.2.3 of this subclause;